raphaelkaique1/study/1-fundamentos_de_computacao/1.1-hardware_e_software/conhecimentos_de_prompt_de_comando_e_terminal.md

 # # = super user

 [ctrl] + [Alt] + [T] # open the terminal
-command -l
-command -labcd
-command --word
+[ctrl] + [z] # "pause" a process opened by the terminal to free up the CLI bg # keeps the paused program open to be used independently of the terminal command -l command -labcd command --word